bendalab/plottools/docs/structure.md

 ### Complexity/simplicity of the plot function

-Most of the desing of the plots is handled by the central `plot_style()` function as described above.
+Most of the design of the plots is handled by the central `plot_style()` function as described above.
 Then the plot function anly needs to provide content and usually gets quite simple.
 What is left to specify simply is: